During the Welcome to Warwick Programme, help is on hand every step of the way.

 - Peer Support: Our team of student helpers will make sure your first steps in the UK and at Warwick will be supported and enjoyable!
 We train our helpers to make sure you receive the best support and guidance possible.
 The student volunteers will be supporting the events throughout the week, and are on hand to answer any questions you may have about life at Warwick.

 - Practical Support: Our programme will guide you through a range of practical elements of moving to a new university, including picking up your university ID card, getting around campus, and setting up a new bank account if required.
-In order to make your arrival and first few days as hassle-free as possible, we offer additional airport meet & greet services for students flying in from abroad, as well as a meals package and temporary accommodation package so you can focus on settling in to your new environment.
+In order to make your arrival and first few days as hassle-free as possible, we offer a temporary accommodation package so you can focus on settling in to your new environment.

 - Skills: The programme includes a range of skills sessions for getting used to a new style of study, ranging from intercultural awareness, postgraduate study skills, and key academic and language skills for international or EU students.